type-a/type-a.github.io/_posts/2018-06-18-basics-of-blockchain.markdown

 Let's take an example:

-I have $4 and I give it to you and trust you with it but you are no good friend and give me back only $1 telling that I gave you only one dollar.
+I have 4 dollar and I give it to you and trust you with it but you are no good friend and give me back only 1 dollar telling that I gave you only one dollar.
 Now it's a huge loss for me and I cannot prove him wrong because nobody else knows about the deal(DAMNNNNN).
 (THIS IS HOW INTERNET WORKS BTW)

-Well now I say, Hey keep $4 and I give away 1 cent to 50 people to keep a record of this deal.
-Next time if he return you $1 you can verify very easily that he is lying.
+Well now I say, Hey keep 4 dollar and I give away 1 cent to 50 people to keep a record of this deal.
+Next time if he return you 1 dollar you can verify very easily that he is lying.
 Now you don't really need to know those 50 people because they only care about the incentive they get.
-But let's say somehow out of those 50 people 3 people scam you to change the registry of the deal to $1 (THIS IS A GOOD CASE BECAUSE THIS WILL HAPPEN TO YOU). this means either 3 people are lying or the rest 47, well we can safely assume that the 3 are lying and set the deal back to $4. so I spend about $4.50 to make sure that I can trust the person on the other side of the internet. --NOT A VERY DESCRIPTIVE BUT VERY DEFINITIVE EXAMPLE
+But let's say somehow out of those 50 people 3 people scam you to change the registry of the deal to 1 dollar (THIS IS A GOOD CASE BECAUSE THIS WILL HAPPEN TO YOU). this means either 3 people are lying or the rest 47, well we can safely assume that the 3 are lying and set the deal back to 4 dollar. so I spend about 4.50 dollar to make sure that I can trust the person on the other side of the internet. --NOT A VERY DESCRIPTIVE BUT VERY DEFINITIVE EXAMPLE

 So for all the geeks out there ENOUGH OF THEORY LET's CODE SOME BLOCKCHAIN